 - Left and Right Drive - fully reversible H-bridge channels

-- Flip Control - reverses controls if robot is flipped over (optional)
+- Flip Control (requires RC extension cable not included) - reverses controls if robot is flipped over

-- 12.5A continuous current (45A peak) on each Left and Right drive channels.
+- 12.5A continuous current (30A peak) on each Left and Right drive channels.

 - Full current limiting and over temp limiting.
 This thing is nearly blow proof!

-- Surface mount drive chips mounted on the bottom of the board for reliability and to reduce the size of the unit
+- Surface mount MOSFET chips for reliability and to reduce the size of the unit

 - 2 Indicator LEDs for Left/Right speed and direction.
 A status LED shows the R/C signal status and other information

-- Failsafe shuts off motors and weapon if R/C signal is lost
+- Failsafe shuts off motors if R/C signal is lost

 - Calibration function to match Scorpion to your radio or other signal source - settings stored in EEPROM

 - FLASH-based microcontroller with upgradeable software via in-circuit programming header